nyarly/blog/_drafts/the-checklist-of-non-business-application-requirements.md

 whatever business function it serves.
 At least, so it seems.

+Requirements of the development and operations processes:
 * Version Control
 * Test Coverage
+* Code Quality Metrics
+* Continuous Integration and Deployment
+* Observability
+* System Distribution

+Requirements of the general public:
+* User Experience
+* Visual design
+* Data Privacy
 * Application Security
     * Authentication
     * OWASP
+    * Encryption
 * Accessibility
-* Continuous Integration and Deployment
-* Observability
-* System Distribution
-* Data Privacy
-* ... there was more

 [ and here we get to:
 maybe this is two separate posts: